 Talk to your friends, family, teachers and personal tutor for advice on your statement.
 They can tell you great qualities about yourself that maybe you never knew about!
 It will also be a great experience to see how others see you and your academic abilities.

 Whether you start early or late another important thing to remember is to continually write whenever you can.
 Try to ensure you write more of your personal statement each week.
-By giving yourself enough time to look at it often you’ll be more likely to improve your writing.
-Also, you can have time away from it to think about it and make adjustments if necessary.
+By giving yourself enough time to look at it often, you’ll be more likely to improve your writing.
+Also, you can have time away to think about it and make adjustments if necessary.

 Ask everyone you know to read it and to offer you feedback!
 Each person that will read your personal statement will probably have a different tip, point or helpful piece of advice that can make it great!
 Feedback is crucial in ensuring you have a decent statement ready to submit.
 It is also good practice for work you will submit at university.

 Try to be positive and enthusiastic about your potential studies at university.
 Admission tutors love people who want to study that subject and at that university.
-It not only shows that you are eager to learn but has a responsible and positive mindset – all great characteristics of a good student!
+It not only shows that you are eager to learn, but have a responsible and positive mindset – all great characteristics of a good student!

-If you leave your personal statement to the last minute, you will only give yourself the stress and probably end up doing a bad job!
-You will also miss out on the opportunities to write and edit your work and to obtain valuable feedback!
-It;s all about timing, in fact, you should always know when you should write your personal statement.
+Try not to leave your personal statement until the last minute, this will avoid causing yourself stress and worry.
+Allowing yourself enough time, will ensure that you are able to do a good job!
+It will also allow you the opportunities to write and edit your work and to obtain valuable feedback!
+It’s all about timing, in fact, you should always know when you should write your personal statement.